 This document is compiled annually and contains all of the 20 USC Sec.
 1092(F) Clery Act reporting requirements, Section 304 of the Violence Against Women Reauthorization Act of 2013 (VAWA) (Pub.
 Law 113-4), and Family Education Rights and Privacy Act (FERPA) 20 USC Sec.1232(g) notification.
-The guide is emailed annually to all employees and to students enrolled in credit courses prior to October 1st.
+The guide is emailed annually to all employees and students enrolled in credit courses before October 1st.

-- 2. Annual Cleary Crime Statistics - 3.
-Emergency Response Guide
+2. Annual Clery Crime Statistics

+3. Emergency Response App

 This is a quick reference guide for various emergency situations.
-The guide is available through digital download https://nicolet-20502.web.app/.
+The app is available through digital download https://nicolet-20502.web.app/.